 The U.S. and Mexico recently entered an innovative agreement to temporarily shore up Lake Mead levels.
 Minute No. 319 allows Mexico to store as much as 1.5 million acre-feet of water in Lake Mead while repairs are being made to that country’s water infrastructure, which was damaged in a 2010 earthquake.

 Nevada receives approximately 300,000 acre-feet of Colorado River water annually.
-One acre-foot of water is enough to supply two average homes for one year.
+One acre-foot of water is enough to supply 3.4 single-family homes for one year.